the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-Now the search component has to add an additional button to trigger the search request explicitly.
+Now the Search component has to add an additional button to trigger the search request explicitly.
 Otherwise, we'd fetch data from the Hacker News API every time the input field changes.
 We want to do it explicitly in a `onClick()` handler.

 As an alternative, you could debounce (delay) the `onChange()` function and spare the button, but it would add more complexity, and we want to keep things simple for now.

-First, pass the `onsearchSubmit()` method to your search component.
+First, pass the `onSearchSubmit()` method to your Search component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~